 And when the discomfort isn’t small?
 Forget about it.
 On Seinfeld and on David’s show, Curb Your Enthusiasm, characters will choose to gripe out loud — about nothing — instead of being actually present when acquaintances’ lives fall apart.
 In a 1995 episode of Seinfeld, Jerry listens only too willingly as ex-turned-bestie Elaine goes on and on about the difficulties of keeping up a decent wardrobe.
 It’s familiar, typical human blather—except that the scene takes place at the funeral of a friend who just died of cancer.
 “I really hate my clothes,” Elaine says between mourners’ wails.
 “It’s getting to be a terrible problem for me.”

 Dark?
 Yes.
 Funny?
 Yes, that too.
 Funny because, as they say, it’s true: we’re all capable of abiding in this kind of disconnected darkness.
 Whether you’re a comedy writer or a dharma practitioner, suffering — big and small — and how we deal with it, or don’t, can be your bread and butter.

-Crudity aside, his point’s a real one, and he lives it.
-In his work, C.K. is only too happy to dissect what he sees in the mirror: his aging body, his drooping balls, his pettiness, and his capacity for hatred, which mostly comes back on himself.
-Yet, he exudes glee all the while—the glee of someone who’s been digging and digging and is inching ever closer to the truth.
-He’s confronting the reality of the body and the mind.
+Crudity aside, his point’s a real one.
+In his work, at least, C.K. is only too happy to dissect what he sees in the mirror: his aging body, his drooping balls, his pettiness, and his capacity for hatred, which mostly comes back on himself.
+Yet, he exudes glee all the while—the glee of someone who’s been digging and digging and is inching closer to some truth.

 That must be why he fell in love with Tig Notaro’s now-famous performance from August 3 of 2012, which he called one of the few “truly great, masterful stand-up sets” he’d seen in his life.